wuddz-devs/wuddz-vpn/README.md

 - Install openvpn  [Link: https://openvpn.net/community-downloads]

-- Download Alternate VPN Provider's '.ovpn' Config Files For Servers Your Account Is Capable Of Connecting To, Copy & Paste Them In "alt_configs" Folder.
+- Download Alternate VPN Provider's '.ovpn' Config Files For Servers Your Account Is Capable Of Connecting To, Copy & Paste Them In "alt_tcp" & "alt_udp" Folders Respective Of Protocol.

 - Replace "username" & "password" In "vpncreds.txt" File With Username & Password Of Valid VPN Account Respectively.